SaladDais/Lummao/README.md

 If you've ever written a sufficiently complicated system in LSL, you know how annoying it is to debug your scripts or be sure if they're even correct.
-Clearly the sanest way to bring sanity to your workflow is to convert your LSL scripts to Python, so you can mock LSL library functions and use Python debuggers, hence the name.
+Clearly the sanest way to bring sanity to your workflow is to convert your LSL scripts to Python, so you can mock LSL library functions and use Python debuggers.
+Hence the name "Lummao".

 ## TODO